xemulat/DEsH/README.md

 DEsH - A powerful Discord SelfBot that provides easier song-playing experience!
 ![Image](https://soa.404oops.com/?user=xemulated)

+I do not condone using selfbots, bla, bla, bla, discord don't sue me

 To begin add your token to the token.txt file and change line 17 in DEsH-Server.py!